 Select all of your files and click Upload.

-Once the fonts have uploaded you’ll see them as an option within the Divi modules.
+Once the fonts have been uploaded you’ll see them as an option within the Divi modules.
 All of the weights and styles that you uploaded will also be available as options.

 Once you save your draft the fonts will be available to any Divi module that uses fonts.
 In this example, I’ve loaded a Button Module.
 It shows the uploaded fonts in their own section and allows you to choose them separately from the built-in fonts.
 You can also delete them if you want.
 The default font is automatically used if you delete the uploaded font.